33 C

 Kolkata: Nabanna, the building housing the secretariat of the Government of West Bengal, resembled a veritable fortress on Tuesday as thousands of policemen were deployed in and around it in an attempt to foil a march called by protesting students over the murder and rape of a doctor in RG Kar Hospital in Kolkata on August 9.

-The protest march, scheduled to start 2 pm, was called by an apolitical students’ group, West Bengal the Chhatra Samaj, even as the state administration declared it illegal and unlawful as the organisers have not taken police permission for it.
+A protest march was scheduled to start at 2 pm, called by West Bengal Chhatra Samaj, an apolitical students’ group.
+However, the state administration declared it illegal and unlawful as the organisers did not take police permission.

 While the security agencies beefed up security, Chief Minister Mamata Banerjee reached her office in the secretariat early in the morning, a source said.